 The authoring of the dvd looked like it might pose problems, I had the same issue as with the group project, for some reason when I export the file from final cut into I dvd it sees the file as a 4/3 not 16/9 (pixel aspect ratio again) I decided to use dvd pro as it exported the file as widescreen, one other problem I encountered was that I had left some media in the time line which made the file lenth some thing like eleven minutes instead of seven.
 I had used all my DVDs so Mike accepted it as it were, given that I had already identified the problem I will not loose any marks.

-From the lessons learned during this project I will now move on and spend some time on improving my camera skills.
+I realy enjoyed making my personal project from working with Ray to the editing process the whole journey has been a learning cerb, I think that most things that can go wrong did go wrong especially in the filming department.
+It gave me plenty of work to do in the editing process From the lessons learned during this project I will now move on and spend some time on improving my camera skills.
 I need to think more about camera shots and angles and start to think of the camera as more of a creative tool rather that just a window from which to veiw through.
 I also need to practice with exposure, white balance and generally operations of the camera in order to produce more professional material .

 Recently I was asked by Glastonbury FM the local radio station I have been volunteering for, If myself and presenter Liz Janaway would help out at the emerging talent competition, which is an annual event held by glastonbury festival and is designed to unearth unsigned bands and give them a chance to win a slot on the main pyramid stage.
 Previously the competition has given prominence to winning bands such as Scouting For Girls and Stornoway.